darlanalves/darlanalves.github.io/source/_posts/en/5ef343fc57-start-using-components-today.md

 ## TL;DR

-- directives always have a controller
+- components always have a controller
 - $ctrl is the default alias
-- directives are elements only, no classes, attributes or comments!
+- components are directives of type `element` only.
+No more classes, attributes or comments!
 - `bindings` instead of `scope` to inject values from the outside world in the component

+When you should NOT use components:

+- If you need a directive that adds behaviour to a node, like `ng-click` does
+- If your directive needs to manipulate the DOM using `compile` and `link`
+- If you need control of the execution order through `priority` or `terminal`
+- If you need to process an attribute rather than an element

+## Using .component()

+The syntax is very similar to a directive, with one main difference: instead of writing an injectable function to declare the directive, use an object.

 Here's an example of a component: